Greenbrier County, West Virginia Land For Sale (32 results)

 Major William Hamilton likely came to the Greenbrier Valley in 1769 and moved to the Blue Sulphur area in 1773.
 He married Isabelle Clements.
 He built a log cabin on this farm and lived to be 81 years old (Dayton 1942: p 262).
 As the family's wealth increased, the Brick House was built by either son Andrew Hamilton who married Delilah Jarrett or son Jacob Hamilton.

-Dated by a brick near the front door which says "1840", this house shows its roots in the Adam style including having curved or polygonal projections to the side or rear (McAlester 1994: p 153).
+Dated by a brick near the front door which says "1840", this house shows its roots in the Adam style including "having curved or polygonal projections to the side or rear" (McAlester 1994: p 153).
 The use of a hipped roof was not uncommon to this style.
-The once detached kitchen was incorporated into the house by the use of a breezeway with living space added behind and above the kitchen.
+The once detached kitchen was incorporated into the house using a breezeway with living space added behind and above the kitchen.
 The bricks may have been fired and laid by locally famous brickmaker John Dunn.
 He is known to have made the bricks for the Blue Sulphur Springs Resort and what is more likely than, while there, he was also engaged to make the bricks for this house.

 While the outside retains its Adamesque characteristics, the inside shows evidence of style change and renovation.
 The faux grain painting on the woodwork in the four main upstairs rooms is a remarkable example of this style of decoration.

 Mary Lucinda Page (Kelly), the first of Frank's two daughters, wrote to her daughter Harriet M. Williams in 1976 that "My father was taught to go out on the Johnson farm early in the mornings and drive up the young horses from the field.
 He started riding at the age of ten.
 The horses were penned up; a bridle put on them.
 Then he would ride those horses every day until they were gentle.
-That's why it is said he was the first man to break "Traveler" Gen R. E. Lee's famous war horse" (Pendleton 2004: p 14).
+That's why it is said he was the first man to break 'Traveler' Gen Robert.
+E. Lee's famous 'war horse'" (Pendleton 2004: p 14).

 Horses must be trained to tolerate commotion, people, and other strange horses.
 One can imagine Page riding him past the Blue Sulphur Springs Resort for that purpose.
 Little did he know he was training him for war.